marcelnoehre/advent-of-code/year2022/day14/README.md

 | ------ | ------ |
 | `755` | `29805` |

-## --- Day 14: Regolith Reservoir ---

-The distress signal leads you to a giant waterfall!
+<h2>--- Day 14: Regolith Reservoir ---</h2><p>The distress signal leads you to a giant waterfall!
 Actually, hang on - the signal seems like it's coming from the waterfall itself, and that doesn't make any sense.
-However, you do notice a little path that leads behind the waterfall.
+However, you do notice a little path that leads <em>behind</em> the waterfall.</p>

-Correction: the distress signal leads you behind a giant waterfall!
-There seems to be a large cave system here, and the signal definitely leads further inside.
+<p>Correction: the distress signal leads you behind a giant waterfall!
+There seems to be a large cave system here, and the signal definitely leads further inside.</p>

-As you begin to make your way deeper underground, you feel the ground rumble for a moment.
+<p>As you begin to make your way deeper underground, you feel the ground rumble for a moment.
 Sand begins pouring into the cave!
-If you don't quickly figure out where the sand is going, you could quickly become trapped!
+If you don't quickly figure out where the sand is going, you could quickly become trapped!</p>

-Fortunately, your familiarity with analyzing the path of falling material will come in handy here.
-You scan a two-dimensional vertical slice of the cave above you (your puzzle input) and discover that it is mostly air with structures made of rock.
+<p>Fortunately, your familiarity with analyzing the path of falling material will come in handy here.
+You scan a two-dimensional vertical slice of the cave above you (your puzzle input) and discover that it is mostly <em>air</em> with structures made of <em>rock</em>.</p>

-Your scan traces the path of each solid rock structure and reports the x,y coordinates that form the shape of the path, where x represents distance to the right and y represents distance down.
+<p>Your scan traces the path of each solid rock structure and reports the <code>x,y</code> coordinates that form the shape of the path, where <code>x</code> represents distance to the right and <code>y</code> represents distance down.
 Each path appears as a single line of text in your scan.
 After the first point of each path, each point indicates the end of a straight horizontal or vertical line to be drawn from the previous point.
-For example:
+For example:</p>

-<pre><code>498,4 -> 498,6 -> 496,6
+<pre><code>498,4 -&gt; 498,6 -&gt; 496,6
-503,4 -> 502,4 -> 502,9 -> 494,9
+503,4 -&gt; 502,4 -&gt; 502,9 -&gt; 494,9
 </code></pre>

-This scan means that there are two paths of rock; the first path consists of two straight lines, and the second path consists of three straight lines.
-(Specifically, the first path consists of a line of rock from 498,4 through 498,6 and another line of rock from 498,6 through 496,6.)
+<p>This scan means that there are two paths of rock; the first path consists of two straight lines, and the second path consists of three straight lines.
+(Specifically, the first path consists of a line of rock from <code>498,4</code> through <code>498,6</code> and another line of rock from <code>498,6</code> through <code>496,6</code>.)</p>

-The sand is pouring into the cave from point 500,0.
+<p>The sand is pouring into the cave from point <code>500,0</code>.</p>

-Drawing rock as #, air as ., and the source of the sand as +, this becomes:
+<p>Drawing rock as <code>#</code>, air as <code>.</code>, and the source of the sand as <code>+</code>, this becomes:</p>
+<pre><code>

-<pre><code>  4     5  5
+  4     5  5
   9     0  0
   4     0  3
 0 ......+...